righthandabacus/righthandabacus.github.io/_posts/2018-01-24-downsample.markdown

 the visual characteristics will not be distorted (Gibbs effect!), especially we can't sure the maxima and minima are retained.

-The intuitive way to do downsampling is to split the $x$ domain of the line chart into some equal segments, and pick one point from each segment.
+The intuitive way to do downsampling is to split the $$x$$ domain of the line chart into some equal segments, and pick one point from each segment.
 Each segment is named a *bucket* in the thesis.
-We can pick the points by taking the mean, mode, median, min, or max of the $y$ values in each bucket.
+We can pick the points by taking the mean, mode, median, min, or max of the $$y$$ values in each bucket.
 Strictly speaking, data points after downsample should be subset of input.
-If this rule applies, we cannot use mean as the method of selection (nor distorting the $x$ value of the selected data point).
+If this rule applies, we cannot use mean as the method of selection (nor distorting the $$x$$ value of the selected data point).
 But each of these simple selection rule will have certain weakness, for example,